Yellow-wattled Bulbul

 Interesting Facts About the Yellow-wattled Bulbul

-- 2Despite being primarily frugivorous, the Yellow-wattled Bulbul will eat more insects during the rainy season.
+- 2Despite being primarily frugivorous, the Yellow-wattled Bulbul can consume up to 20% of its diet in insects during off-peak fruiting seasons.

 Yellow-wattled Bulbul Conservation Status